Haganeno/OpenCV-Optimization/README.md

 Example :

-    To run the program with OpenCV's own median filter (type 1) and the optimized multithreaded Sobel filter (type 4) with a median window diameter of 5 (5x5 window), the command to use is : `./projet_sabre 1 5 4`.
+    To run the program with OpenCV's own median filter (type 1) and the optimized multithreaded Sobel filter (type 4) with a median window diameter of 5 (5x5 window) and a threshold value of 50, the command to use is : `./projet_sabre 1 5 4 50`.